shailendrakumaromkar/XBorgTestAssignment/README.md

    npx playwright test
    ```

 **Testing Performance benchmarks**
-   It covers 2 endpoints - Signup & Login
+It covers two endpoints: Signup & Login

-8. Install k6 at the root level of the project
+1. Install k6 at the root level of the project, [refer] (https://grafana.com/docs/k6/latest/set-up/install-k6/)
-9. Refer to the documentation: https://grafana.com/docs/k6/latest/set-up/install-k6/
-10. For the signup endpoint, run:
+2. For the `signup` endpoint, run:
     ```bash
     k6 run -e RATE=100 -e DURATION=300 -e PREALLOCATEDVUS=1000 XBorg_signup.js
     ```
-11. For the login endpoint, run:
+3. For the `login` endpoint, run:
     ```bash
     k6 run -e RATE=100 -e DURATION=300 -e PREALLOCATEDVUS=1000 XBorg_login.js
     ```
-12. Re-run test script making changes in params to meet desired throughput.
+4. Re-run the test script, making changes in parameterss to meet the desire throughput.

 **Clearly document strategies via effective testing and in the Submission Documentation section of the ReadMe**

 - Unit Test: Test each method with all positive, negative combination test cases by mocking without DB interaction.
-- Integration Test: Test each method with all positive, negative combination test cases combining with DB.
+- Integration Test: Test each method with all positive, negative combination test cases together with DB.
-- E2E: Test all API, Frontend including all components, just like end user uses our product.
+- E2E: Test all API, Frontend part including all components, just like an end user uses our product.
 - Automation: Create automation test scripts to cover E2E end user flows to catch any regression issues before releasing to production.
-- Performance: Run load test to meet Acceptance Criteria, Benchmark defined for expected Throughput, ensuring Infrastructure resources - RAM, CPU, Network are within control, application - pods, containers are not crashing.
+- Performance: Run load test to meet Acceptance Criteria, Benchmark defined for expected throughput, ensuring tnfrastructure resources (RAM, CPU, Network) are within configured limits and application pods/containers are stable.